The PTE Listening Fill in the blanks is the fourth and final section, evaluating your ability to comprehend spoken English in academic contexts.

 Skim the text: Before the audio starts, you should quickly read through the entire text.
 This will give you an idea of the context of the recording and help you anticipate where the gaps might be.

-Identify proper nouns: Another tip is looking for proper nouns, such as names of people, places, organizations, etc., in the text.
+Identify proper nouns: Another tip is to look for proper nouns, such as names of people, places, organizations, etc., in the text.
 These can provide valuable clues about the missing words.

 Note repetition: You’d better pay attention to words or phrases that are repeated in the audio.
 Repetition often indicates important keywords related to the topic.